In my excitement to homeschool, I planned everything. I planned the routine down to the last minute (almost not exaggerating here).

 To everything, there is a season.

 Seems to me that every February I hear moms complain of boredom in their routine.
 I wasn’t the only one.
-It even gained a name: the Slump Month.
+It even gained a name: Slump Month.

 Perhaps I could take a short season of rest.